Developers

 In general, if a NumPy array is proper-contiguous and has a proper type then it is directly passed to wrapped Fortran/C function.
 Otherwise, an element-wise copy of an input array is made and the copy, being proper-contiguous and with proper type, is used as an array argument.

-1. Always work with the default C-contiguous ndarray memory layout in Python code.
+1. If inplace operations are important, the python code using reborn must always work with the default C-contiguous ndarray memory layout in the Python code.
+The data types must also be correct.

-3. Transpose ndarrays before passing them to Fortran routines.
+3. In the python wrapper code, always transpose ndarray inputs before passing them to Fortran routines.
 This will not copy memory.

-4. In your Fortran code, simply reverse the ordering of your indices as compared to your Numpy code.
+4. In your Fortran code, you will need to reverse the ordering of your indices as compared to your Numpy code.
+(And, of course, note that the default Fortran indexing starts with 1 rather than 0).

-Although it may be inconvenient to reverse your indexing when going between the Fortran and Python code, bear in mind that this can only be avoided by (a) making copies of array memory, or (b) enforcing a consistent non-default internal memory layout for all Numpy arrays that touch a Fortran routine.
+Although it may seem inconvenient to reverse your indexing when going between the Fortran and Python code, bear in mind that this can only be avoided by (a) making copies of ndarray memory, or (b) forcing everyone to use non-default f-contiguous memory layout for all ndarray objects operated on by a Fortran routine.
 Both options (a) and (b) are highly undesirable.
-We choose option (c), reverse the index order, because it holds the big advantage that we get to think about memory in the most natural way for both Numpy and Fortran coding, rather than insisting that Fortran and Numpy syntax look the same at the expense of speed and potential memory issues.
+Reversing the indexing order is actually advantageous because the programmer can think about memory in the most natural way for both Numpy and Fortran coding, rather than insisting that Fortran and Numpy syntax look the same at the expense of speed.
+If speed is unimportant, then Fortran is altogether a needless complication…